What are we doing?

 Below are a few of the things that we at the BNA are doing for anti-racism in neuroscience and EDI (Equality, Diversity and Inclusion).

-Early in 2021 we at the BNA have launched our inaugural Scholars programme.
-We were delighted to receive 78 applications, which were filtered down to our seven scholars.
+Early in 2021 we at the BNA have launched our inaugural Scholars Programme.
+We were delighted to receive 78 applications, from which an initial cohort of seven Scholars was selected.
 The purpose of this programme is the support students from underrepresented ethnic backgrounds, so that they can thrive in neuroscience.
 Additionally, we wanted to create a supportive community of like-minded individuals through networking opportunities, mentorships, and our bursary schemes.
+The Scholars Programme has now been running for several years, with additions and refinements made as part of its ongoing evaluation.

 • Free membership to the BNA